Strumenta/kolasu/README.md

 Kolasu is a library that can be used for writing Abstract Syntax Trees and AST processing.
 It is particularly suited for working with ANTLR.

+## Features

+* AST model hierarchy: AST classes can be defined to extend `Node` to get some nice features
+* References support: references to named things can be implemented
+* Navigation of AST: utility methods to traverse the AST
+* Printing AST
+* Printing parse-tree
+* JSON and XML serialization of the AST

 ## Origin

 It stands for Kotlin Language Support.